Teaching Council Board Elections

 Nau mai, haramai ki tēnei whārangi.

-Nominations are now open for the Teaching Council elections in March 2019
+Nominations closing soon for Teaching Council elections in March 2019

-Teachers will vote in the sector in which they are working or have most recently worked.
-They have until 25 January 2019 to nominate candidates.
+They will vote in the sector in which they are working or have most recently worked.

-All eligible teachers will receive an email with instructions about how to nominate a candidate.
+All eligible teachers should by now have received an email with instructions about how to nominate a candidate.
 Remember to check your spam/junk folders!
 Teachers without email addresses will receive a letter in the post.

 You can find the candidate handbook and nomination forms for the seven sectors here.
 Remember you can only be nominated in the sector in which you’re currently working.
 Your nominator and seconder must be working in your sector too.